 - 37. Non-Resident Nepali (NRN) is a Nepali citizen that has migrated or permanently/temporarily residing in a foreign country in line with the provision of the prevailing Act or a person of Nepali origin, born residing outside Nepal. - 38.
 Compliance Officer(s)/KYC Officer are designated staff of the Bank stationed at Head/Corporate Office and/or Branch to ensure day-to-day compliance of internal policies/procedures related to AML/KYC or CDD and or make ongoing evaluation of the efficacy of the policies and procedures.
 They should be the focal points for managing AML/KYC and CDD related matters. - 39.
 Ultimate Beneficial Owner refers to the natural person(s) who ultimately owns or controls a customer and or the natural person on whose behalf a transaction is being conducted.
 It also includes those persons who exercise ultimate effective control over a legal person or arrangement.
-Reference to 'ultimately owns or controls' and 'ultimate effective control' refer to situations in which ownership/control is exercised through a chain of ownership (more than 10% directly or indirectly) or by means of control other than direct control. - 40.
-Fraud is an intentionally deceptive action designed to provide the perpetrator with an unlawful gain or to deny a right to a victim.
-Types of fraud include tax fraud, credit card fraud, wire fraud, securities fraud, and bankruptcy fraud.
+Reference to 'ultimately owns or controls' and 'ultimate effective control' refer to situations in which ownership/control is exercised through a chain of ownership (more than 10% directly or indirectly) or by means of control other than direct control.
+Beneficial owner can be either declared or undeclared but exercises ultimate control over the account or the transaction.
+Undeclared beneficial owner is such an individual who cannot be seen in documents and records or does not own any shares or hold any formal ownership but ultimately exercises control (or ownership) over the account and transaction.
+So, it is difficult to trace and establish undeclared beneficial owner.